teamapp-ai/teamapp-ai.github.io/terms.md

 slug: ''

 ---
-Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the [https://stratapp.ai](https://stratapp.ai) website and the #stratapp applications (the "Service") operated by #stratapp Tradings Pty Ltd ("#stratapp", "us", "we", or "our").
+Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the https://teamappsaas.com website and the #team applications (the "Service") operated by #team Pty Ltd ("#team", "us", "we", or "our").

 Your access to and use of the Service is conditioned on your acceptance of and compliance with these Terms.